oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

            server is requesting the client take additional steps to complete the authorization.

+     "redirect_to_web":
+     :     The request is not able to be fulfilled with any further direct interaction with the user.
+Instead, the client should initiate a new authorization code flow so that the user interacts with the authorization server in a web browser.

      Values for the `error` parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.